 Conner Prairie offers a family friendly festival for both adults and children.
 The Legend of Sleepy Hollow marionette show, and movie, kids' crafts, face painting, magic show, storytelling, various Conner Scarie Monster performances, midway games, and fall treats are all available for your family's enjoyment.
 Hayrides after 8 p.m. will pass through the woods of Conner Prairie in the dark, so it's up to parents to decide if their children are mature enough for the ride.
 The Headless Horseman will amaze most attendees but young children might become frightened during the experience.
 There are no characters that will touch wagons or attendees during the hayride and there's no need to worry about inappropriate decorations or gory special effects because there are none.
 Children ages 15 and younger must be accompanied by an adult at all times.

-Visit the all new 7-acre corn maze!
+Visit the 11-acre corn maze!

-Can I ride in the 1859 Balloon Voyage during Headless Horseman?
+May I ride in the 1859 Balloon Voyage during Headless Horseman?

 Will the lines be long?

 Conner Prairie offers hayride queue line tickets for the hayride so that guests may enjoy all the festival activities throughout the evening before and after they enter the hayride lines.
 Because the hayride travels through the historic paths of Conner Prairie, we are only able to accommodate a limited number of tractors and wagons.
 We expect to see an average of 2,500 guests each night and we load and unload the wagons as quickly as possible.

 A variety of items will be available for purchase from 6-10 p.m., including hamburgers, hot dogs, pork tenderloins, chicken strips, French fries, chili, nachos, hot pretzels, cotton candy, elephant ears, caramel apples and a variety of hot and cold beverages.
 The Apple Store is open each night until 9 p.m.
 There may also be food trucks on site.